-My main research interests lie in the intersection of behavioral and development economics.
-I use experimental methods ranging from lab to field and combine them with survey and administrative data to study fundamental and applied questions.
-Read more about my research or discuss with me during one of the next conferences.
+I am an applied microeconomist with a research interest in topics at the intersection of behavioral and development economics.
+In my research, I use experimental methods ranging from lab to field and combine them with survey and administrative data to study fundamental and applied questions.

 I am currently a postdoctoral researcher at LMU Munich and I will be joining the Economics Department at the University of Essex as a lecturer (assistant professor) in September.

 Since May 2017, I am the laboratory manager of MELESSA, the Munich Experimental Laboratory for Economic and Social Sciences and since 2013, I have been working as a teaching assistant.
 I also coordinate the Munich Development Economics Group, please feel free to sign up here for the emailing list to learn more about our meetings and workshops.